 Remember it is all about making yourself marketable in today’s age!

 Top 5 Skills You Must Acquire In 2021

 Learning a new skill only has benefits, doesn’t it?
+Of course, it is easier to use some sources and buy homework online.
 But talking about skills is like opening a pandora’s box!
 The choices are plenty!

 Listed below are 5 skills that we think will look good on your CV in 2021:

 With the world coming to a standstill in 2020 and crippling back with the help of IT, tech skills are crucial to survive and sustain in a pandemic and post-pandemic era.
 It proved the existing huge gap between the needs and the existing human resource.

 Further, with a lot of security concerns rising and companies facing huge cybersecurity threats, learning this skill might lead you to become the next cybersecurity professional in a reputed company with many companies reporting to have spent about $15 billion per week just to cyber secure their systems.
 The importance of cybersecurity has been raised, and companies started to educate their employees about the need and benefits of cybersecurity.
 Some of these customizable cybersecurity presentation slides helped them in achieving this.

 Varsha Barooah, Director at Michael Page, India claimed, “The demand for roles such as security engineers, cybersecurity analysts and cybersecurity engineers is on the rise.”